Blog

 Big Five traits are stable but not fixed.
 What 50 years of longitudinal research shows about how personality shifts with age, and what stays put.

-High-performing team structures: a personality science perspective
+High-performing team structures: a personality science view

 High-performing teams compensate for Big Five personality defaults.
-GRPI analysis shows where personality drives failure — and how to fix it structurally.
+GRPI analysis shows where personality drives failure, and how to fix it structurally.

-Personality diversity in teams — Big Five cognitive style differences — predicts complex problem-solving quality more reliably than demographic diversity.
+Personality diversity in teams, Big Five cognitive style differences, predicts complex problem-solving quality more reliably than demographic diversity.

 Commercial personality tests like Hogan cost thousands annually.
 Open-source IPIP instruments match their validity.
 Here is what the premium actually buys.

-What Openness to Experience means for team innovation — and its surprising limits
+What Openness to Experience means for team innovation

 Openness to Experience drives innovation in teams, but too much Vision without Discipline stalls execution.
 Big Five research shows the balance that works.